Satellite truck: Ku band satellite truck

 Mobile Ku band satellite transmissions for television broadcasts started in Canada, until Conus Communications of St. Paul, MN along with Hubcom in Florida built the first Satellite News Gathering Truck (SNG) in 1983.
 Along with the truck, and used vans later purchased from Telesat in Canada, Conus developed a communications system which allowed satellite transmissions without the need to drop phone lines.
 Because of this, it was now possible to go 'live' from anywhere the truck could drive, changing the landscape of Electronic news-gathering.

-The development of the mobile phone and its decreasing cost of operation and hardware over the years means trucks don't need a satellite "comms" system in most places in the continental United States anymore.
+The development of the mobile phone and its decreasing cost of operation and hardware over the years means trucks don't need a satellite "comms" system in most places.
 Satellite time was also easily booked on an 'as-needed' basis, typically around $500 per hour for the common Ku band TV transmission.

 Over the years, Ku band Satellite trucks have undergone changes, from large trucks with C-Band dishes outfitted with landing pads and antenna wings to make them FCC compliant, to simpler, rapidly deployable Ku band type.
 Ku band uplink vehicles are available in a series of small to large vehicles, varying from an SUV, van, Sprinter, "bread truck (cutaway)", to the more common carryall (2 axle/6 tire truck).
-Typical Ku uplink vehicles are as large as 13 feet by 6 inches tall by 40 feet long, being the largest (non-tractor-trailer type) commercial units allowed on the roads of the continental United States.
+Typical Ku uplink vehicles are as large as 13 feet by 6 inches tall by 40 feet long, being the largest (non-tractor-trailer type) commercial units allowed on the roads.

 Satellite vehicles are either TV station or network-owned.
 They can be custom suited to their internal usage needs, or are rental units owned by independent companies.
 Independently owned satellite uplink vehicles are often designed to be versatile, performing multiple uplink functions ranging from straight uplink/downlink services, network news, satellite media tours, or even being configured to becoming a full production vehicle.